SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 Authors
 -------

-The library was designed and developed by Martin Gallo from the Security Consulting Services team of Core Security.
+The library was designed and developed by Martin Gallo from Core Security's CoreLabs team.

 ### Contributors ###